20 min read

 The September 2025 npm attack began with a phishing email from npmjs.help, a domain registered specifically for the campaign (Varonis, 2025).
 The fake login page captured credentials and 2FA tokens through adversary-in-the-middle techniques.
 One compromised maintainer account cascaded into billions of affected downloads.

 Two-factor authentication helps but is not foolproof.
 Hardware security keys and FIDO-based authentication provide stronger protection against phishing.
+The vendor pitch says "enable 2FA and you are protected."
+The reality is that token-stealing proxy attacks bypass TOTP codes entirely.
+Only phishing-resistant MFA (hardware keys, passkeys) actually stops this class of attack.

-Automated Installation
+Automated Installation in CI/CD Pipelines

 CI/CD pipelines and automated builds that run npm install without version pinning can pull malicious updates automatically.
 The Shai-Hulud attack specifically targeted CI/CD environments, using GitHub Actions workflows to propagate across repositories (Unit 42, 2025).

 Using npm ci instead of npm install in production pipelines ensures you only install exactly what is in your lockfile.
 It fails if the lockfile is out of sync with package.json rather than silently updating.
+That failure is a feature, not a bug.

 AI-Assisted Attack Generation